 PS Beale was Chief Cashier from 1949 until 1954.
 During that period only 3 denominations were issued – the 10 shillings, £1 and £5.
 The £1 note signed by Beale followed the Britannia design.
 A vignette of a seated Britannia appears on the front (B268) On the back, running along to top of the note is a view of the façade of The Bank of England Headquarters in Threadneedle Street.
 Below set in a bed of acanthus leaves we find the Pistrucci reverse of the gold sovereign- the £1 equivalent at the time.
 We offer the Beale Britannia £1 note here in Fine condition.

 It's now been over 30 years since the last £1 note was issued.
 Four £1 note designs have been gathered into this collection.
 They were issued in the period before and after World War II.
 You get the Blue Pink Pound, which was printed during World War II.
-You get the first Portrait note of Queen Elizabeth II and the last, smaller sized portrait note of Queen Elizabeth II.
+You get the green Britannia Pound, the first Portrait Pound of Queen Elizabeth II and the last, smaller-sized portrait note of Queen Elizabeth II.
 The collection is available here in EF/Unc.